 Instead, it highlighted that individuals responded to different CBD dosages — anywhere between 20 mg to 1500 mg per day.
 It is also important to point out that there is still a lot about CBD that we just don’t know yet.
 As the CBD industry grows, medical researchers are more likely to conduct more studies on it.

-CBD has been praised for its wide variety of benefits, and research lately has suggested that it can be helpful to those who suffer from, among other things:
+CBD has been praised for its wide variety of benefits, and research lately has suggested that it can be helpful and supportive to those who want to maintain, among other things:

 Although CBD continues to be studied for its health benefits and the appropriate CBD dosages for specific ailments and conditions, future CBD research holds promise in managing more conditions and/or ailments.